mairie360/projects-api/README.md

-# boilerplate-api
+# projects-api
-A boilerplate-api for creating new Rust projects for this organization
+A projects-api for creating new Rust projects for this organization